-8.2.3 Analysis and conclusions.
-In this section, we compare and analyse the experimental results, presented in Section 8.2.2.
+8.2.3 Analysis and Conclusions.
+In this section, we compare and analyze the experimental results presented in Section 8.2.2.

-First, we compare the CNNs accuracy.
-To do that, we analyse the plots shown in the first column in Figure 5.
-We note that the accuracy of the CNNs after quantization with no memory reuse matches the CNNs accuracy after quantization combined with our methodology.
-In other words, our methodology does not reduce the CNNs accuracy.
+First, we compare the CNNs' accuracy.
+To do that, we analyze the plots shown in the first column in Figure 5.
+We note that the accuracy of the CNNs after quantization with no memory reuse matches the CNNs' accuracy after quantization combined with our methodology.
+In other words, our methodology does not reduce the CNNs' accuracy.
 This is because our methodology does not change the number and precision of CNN weights.

 Second, we compare the throughput of the CNNs.
-To do that, we analyse the plots shown in the second column in Figure 5.
-So, we see that our methodology may decrease the CNNs throughput.
-For example, Figure 5(b) shows that our methodology decreases the throughput of the Mobilenet V2 CNN with half-quantization by 79 - 71 = 8 fps.
-As explained in Section 2.5, the throughput decrease occurs due to the processing data by parts, utilized by our methodology.
-However, the throughput decrease introduced by our methodology is small and is compensated by the throughput increase, introduced by the quantization.
-For example, Figure 5(b) shows that the throughput of the Mobilenet V2 CNN with half-quantization combined with our methodology is increased by 71 - 46 = 25 fps, compared to the CNN with no quantization and no memory reuse (the latter CNN is represented as the light-grey 'baseline' bar).
+To do that, we analyze the plots shown in the second column in Figure 5.
+So, we see that our methodology may decrease the CNNs' throughput.
+For example, Figure 5(b) shows that our methodology decreases the throughput of the MobileNetV2 CNN with half-quantization by 79 - 71 = 8 fps.
+As explained in Section 2.5, the throughput decrease occurs due to the processing data by parts utilized by our methodology.
+However, the throughput decrease introduced by our methodology is small and is compensated by the throughput of the MobileNetV2 CNN with half-quantization.
+For example, Figure 5(b) shows that the throughput of the MobileNetV2 CNN with half-quantization.
+For example, Figure 5(b) shows that the throughput of the MobileNetV2 CNN with half-quantization combined with our methodology is increased by 71 - 46 = 25 fps compared to the CNN with no quantization and no memory reuse (the latter CNN is represented as the light gray "baseline" bar).